You don't have to be a genius to become a millionaire in the stock market.

 The Proctor & Gamble Company (NYSE: PG)

 As the undisputed leader of the consumer staples industry, Proctor & Gamble has a lot to offer the average investor.
 Not only does the company have over 100 years of market experience, it's also been delivering a healthy dividend for a large chunk of those years.
 Even as our world changes and new players, like Amazon and small consumer staples companies, influence the consumer staples market, Proctor & Gamble has managed to grow.
-It's grown its dividend by 7.8%.
-Of course, it’s also worth mentioning that Proctor & Gamble’s dividend is over the comfortable 70%, but its been trending down over the last few years.
+It's grown its dividend by 4% in the last year, and has a payout ratio of 67.30%

 Bottom line: At least in the immediate future, consumer staples aren’t going anywhere — even with companies like Amazon changing the ways in which these staples reach our households.
 Proctor & Gamble provides a wide range of household products from detergent to diapers.
 And it's been showing steady growth since the 2008 financial crash.